‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

 Proof of this is their first meeting where both are attracted to the same ring which worn by Goblin’s sister who became the Queen.
 This particular ring makes its first appearance in the show’s pilot episode as it is worn by the Queen when she took an arrow to the heart to support her brother.

-All these mysterious things occurring in the series centered in interesting the deities featured in show including the handsome but uptight Grim Reaper.
+All these mysterious things occurring in the series centered in interesting the deities featured in show, including the handsome but uptight Grim Reaper.

 In Goblin, Grim Reapers are “recruited” from souls of people who incurred grave sins in their past lives.
-They are then stripped off of their memory before they serve as Grim Reapers.
+They are then stripped of their memory before they serve as Grim Reapers.

 In Reaper’s vision of Sunny’s past life, the King was in love with the Queen but was manipulated into ordering the death of his wife’s brother, then-General Kim Shin.
 Could it be possible that the Grim Reaper is actually the King?